ssvlabs/ssv/docs/specs/NETWORKING.md

 ### 1. Highest Decided

-This protocol is used by a node to find out what is the highest decided message for a specific validator.
+This protocol is used by a node to find out what is the highest decided message for a specific QBFT instance.
-In case there are no decided messages, it will return an empty array of messages.

 `/ssv/sync/decided/highest/0.0.1`